 Shoot in Manual Mode

 Automatic is suitable for beginners.
-When you have already mastered this, you can start experimenting – this is the only way you will achieve an original result.
+When you have already mastered this, you can start experimenting – this is the only way you will achieve an actual result.

 Choose the Right ISO

 This value should be small to remove unnecessary noise.
 The optimal range is from 100 to 400.
-It is better to start with four hundred, and then follow the results in which direction to shift the parameters.
+It is better to start with four hundred and then follow the results to shift the parameters.

 Burst or Single Frame Shooting

-We recommend sticking to the first option.
-Better to get 1 good shot per minute than 5 bad shots per second.
+I recommend sticking to the first option.
+It is better to get one good shot per minute than five bad shots per second.
 Give yourself time to look closely at the posture and facial expressions, to catch the light.